Most recently updated on March 10, 2023

 The economy today is also driven by education, advanced manufacturing, technology and life sciences.
 In fact, the life sciences job market intensity is six times higher here than the national average.

 Part of the reason is Indiana University, which educates 45,000 students and contains more than 200 research centers and institutes.
 One of those facilities is the Kinsey Institute, which research sexuality, gender and reproduction.

-A former Indiana University president was in the news this past spring.
-City and university officials have launched a campaign to rename Jordan Avenue.
-The street is named after David Starr Jordan, who was the college’s president from 1885 to 1891.
+A former Indiana University president was in the news in spring 2021.
+City and university officials launched a campaign to rename Jordan Avenue.
+The street was named after David Starr Jordan, who was the college’s president from 1885 to 1891.
 Jordan was a proponent of eugenics, which is the practice of controlled selective breeding carried out by forced sterilization.
-University officials have already stripped Jordan’s name from a section of road as well as a hall, parking garage and river because he held “views that conflicted fundamentally with the university’s values.”
+University officials had already stripped Jordan’s name from a section of road as well as a hall, parking garage and river because he held “views that conflicted fundamentally with the university’s values.”
 In February 2022, the street was renamed in honor of jazz musician and music instructor David Baker.

 Indiana University was also the setting for the 1979 movie, “Breaking Away,” about a small town boy obsessed with an Italian bicycle racing team.

 The college now hosts the Little 500, the largest college bicycle race in the country.
 The race has been around since 1951.
 The event was cancelled in 2020 due to the COVID-19 pandemic.
-It was held this year in late May without spectators due to COVID-19 restrictions.
+It was held in 2021 in late May without spectators due to COVID-19 restrictions.

 Bloomington also has its musical side.